-Vacationing with kids isn’t nearly as calm or relaxing as vacationing with just adults BUT with a little pre-planning and a slight change in expectations it can be just as fun.
+Taking a family vacation isn’t nearly as calm or relaxing as vacationing with just adults BUT with a little pre-planning and a slight change in expectations it can be just as fun.
 Here are my top five tips for making your next family vacation as fun and stress free as possible.

-- Choose your Destination Wisely
+1. Choose your family vacation Destination Wisely

-When you begin to narrow down your travel locations look into what amenities and activities are available to kids in your children’s age range.
+When you begin to narrow down your family vacation locations look into what amenities and activities are available to kids in your children’s age range.
 This can include onsite activities or nearby local attractions.
 Having a balance of activities, you want to do and ones they want to do will help keep everyone happy.

 2. Involve your Kids in the Planning